 I love attending garden tours and shows.
-This past summer, I was entranced by a garden called “The Night Sky” at a garden show.
-(See my last post with pictures from the Chelsea Flower Show.)
+This past summer, I was entranced by an astronomy garden called “The Night Sky” at a garden show.

 As soon as I saw “The Night Sky” garden, I couldn’t wait to share with Almanac readers.
 Some of you may recall our story, “Create an Astronomical Garden,” from The 2012 Old Farmer’s Almanac.

-Not only might you all appreciate the earth and sky theme, but I think many of us feel that the best gardens get us closer to nature, not farther away; this garden does just that …
+Not only might you all appreciate the stargazing theme, but I think many of us feel that the best gardens get us closer to nature, not farther away; this garden does just that …

 Night Sky Garden Pictures

 One of this garden’s themes is the spiraling Milky Way and, though it’s difficult to show in a picture, there are cobblestone paths that swirl outward from a central area.
 To some viewers, it seemed star-shaped.

 Natural oak benches within the walls provide places to rest.
 My understanding is that there are cutout stars at the base of the benches that shine at night!
 I would loved to have seen this garden in the evening as twilight approached.

 An oak and glass structure features a spiral staircase up to a roofstop to view the night sky.

 It reminds me of our Almanac Sun sculpture on our lawn in New Hampshire!
 See below.
 This Sun sculpture which was created in the 1950s and actually casts a shadow on the inside of the rings to indicate the time.